2001-Sat Feb 25 15:57:52 MST 2017

 “Most dogs recover uneventfully from the flu and don’t need to be hospitalized."
 But, she adds, "Some dogs, especially those who have weak immune systems, can develop pneumonia and require intensive care."

-Dogs at greatest risk are those who spend a lot of time with other
+Dogs at greatest risk are those who spend a lot of time with other dogs.

 Dog parks, boarding kennels,

-doggy day care centers, dog groomers and
+doggy day care centers,

 dog shows are among the places where your pooch could be exposed to the canine flu viruses.
 Dogs are also more likely to pick up the flu if they are already sick or if their immune systems aren’t working at peak efficiency because of their age.
 For instance, young puppies and older dogs don’t always have fully functioning immune systems.